-Romans 8:37 “No, in all these things, we are more than conquerors through him who loved us.”
-WEB
+“No, in all these things, we are more than conquerors through him who loved us.”
+Romans 8:37 (WEB)

 “Through Him Who loved us.”
 Doesn’t that thought just leap right off the page?

-Have you ever stood on the beach at night and looked out over the expanse of the roaring ocean where the dazzling full moon seems to rest upon the water?
 Even with the roar of the waves, you seem only to focus on the brightness of the moonlight.
 The engulfing darkness and the activity of others around you are no distraction.
-You are completely captivated by the sight.

-“…the work of Your fingers, the moon and the stars…What is the son of man, that you care for him?”
+“…the work of Your fingers, the moon and the stars… What is man that You are mindful of him?”
+Psalm 8:3 & 4 (WEB)

 Much the same way, the power of a single word or phrase in the Bible can overwhelm you with its meaning.
 For me, the phrase “… through Him that loved us” is the thought that captivates me deeply.

 The answer to how we are more than conquerors is by having faith through Him Who loved us.
 We have that faith by His power, not by our own strength.
-And in Exodus 14:14 He tells us how to trust His power.
-We are to wait silently and watch what He does.
-Look at the passage.
-“The Lord will fight for you, you need only to be still.”
-That is in spite of not having every question answered.

 The very next thing Paul writes is the declarative sentence “… nothing will ever separate us from the love of God.”
 And then he gives a list of what can’t overcome the love of Jesus.
-It’s kind of like dealing with young children.
-You know, when little ones are greatly dreading a trip to the doctor.
-They will make you list everything you know will happen.
-“Will he give me a shot?”; “Will it hurt?”; “Will you stay with me?”; “Can I get a sucker?”, “I don’t want a sucker.
-I don’t want to go!”

-We never get far away from our childhood do we?
+We never get far away from our childhood, do we?
 I believe the Holy Spirit gave Paul the list in verses 35, &38-39, because God knows how insecure we are when we don’t place everything in His hands.
 We need the comfort of knowing that God has everything covered, especially the darkest seasons.
 And He does!

 Take this thought with you today.
 Better yet, share it.